nachocaru/xaprb.com/content/blog/2010-11-02-mysql-conference-cfp-extended.md

 tags:
   - mysqlconf
 ---
-I don&#8217;t think this was widely publicized, but the [Call for Proposals for the MySQL (and beyond) conference][1] was extended a few days.
-It&#8217;ll be open through November 3rd.
+I don't think this was widely publicized, but the [Call for Proposals for the MySQL (and beyond) conference][1] was extended a few days.
+It'll be open through November 3rd.

  [1]: http://en.oreilly.com/mysql2011/user/proposal/propose/cfp/126